-ALS (Tx\DISABLE) is an input that is used to shut down the transmitter optical output.
-The ALS pin is pulled up internally with a 6 k $\Omega$ resistor and conforms to SFP MSA specification.
+ALS (Tx\DISABLE) is an input that shuts down the transmitter optical output.
+The ALS pin is pulled up internally with a 6 k $\Omega$ resistor and conforms to SFP MSA specifications.
 When ALS is logic high or open, both the bias and modulation currents are turned off.